Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

 namely, equilibria of $\mN$ are precisely the common equilibria of the partition subnetworks $\mN_i$.
 If, for example, some $\mN_i$ has no positive equilibria, the same holds for $\mN$.
-An important and easy observation is that if $\ker\Gamma$ factors over $\mP$, then
+We will later make use of the following result.